About Jay Franze

 Vice President at G4S – Author | Speaker | Coach, with a passion for leadership development.
 Leading people and teams to maximum potential through service innovation.

-Rascal Flats Hits the Road, Best Indie Bands, and More – Music News / Reviews / Interviews
+This Day in History, Favorite Male Vocalist of All Time, and More – Music News / Reviews / Interviews

 Follow